 Irrational factors such as sentiment, opinions and rumors can also have an effect on general price performance, particularly on a stock exchange.
-Fluctuations of market prices and values can also be attributable to changes in interest rates, exchange rates or the creditworthiness of an issuer.
+Fluctuations of market prices and values can also be attributable to changes in interest rates, the price of commodities such as oil, exchange rates or the creditworthiness of an issuer of financial instruments.